ponylang/ponyc/BUILD.md

 # Building ponyc from source

 First of all, you need a compiler with decent C11 support.
-The following compilers are supported, though we recommend to use the most recent versions.

-- GCC >= 4.7
+We officially support Clang on Unix and MSVC on Windows; the following are known to work:

 - Clang >= 3.4
+- XCode Clang >= 6.0
 - MSVC >= 2017
-- XCode Clang >= 6.0
+- GCC >= 4.7

 You also need [CMake](https://cmake.org/download/) version 3.15 or higher.